bagelotti/FMSC/Readme.md

 #FMSC Server

 ###Overview
 This server services all incoming events using multithreaded environment.
 It was developed in Java (compiled in Java 8) and uses ExecutorService to manage our thread pool.
-The idea was to seperate the request handlers for events and the incoming clients, and have another independent thread process the events are ready to be published.
+The idea was to seperate the request handlers for events and the incoming clients, and have another independent thread process the events that are ready to be published.

 Once the server starts, it will listen in for events and incoming clients.
 The event processing thread will start looking for event with sequence number 1 at the head of the queue.
 The event process worker will process all events in order by sequence number.